dimakura/magti/README.md

 # Magti

-TODO: Write a gem description
+Magti is a gem for sending SMS messages through [MagtiGSM](http://www.magticom.ge/) gateway.

+You need access to Magti's gateway server, also they provide you with user/password parameters.

 ## Installation